arnabsarkar1988/PresidentialSentiment/README.md

 # Sentiment and Popularity Analysis of Presidential Candidates in Twitter on Feb 2016

-This app is an attempt to find out the Popularity and Sentiment Associated with each presidential Candidate .
-It generates two plots : The first one shows which candidate is popular on Twitter to what extent The second plot shows a score that shows the sentiment towards the canidate.
+This project attempts to find out the Popularity and Sentiment Associated with each presidential candidate .

+It generates two plots :

+- The first plot shows which candidate is being discussed most on Twitter to what extent
+- The second plot shows a score that shows the sentiment towards the canidate.
 Positive score shows positive sentiment Negative score shows negative sentiment.
 0 is considered neutral.

-To run: Get twitter stream
+We need to get the twitter stream to run the scripts.
+To get twitter stream:
 ```sh
 $ python twitterstream.py > trump_bernie_2016.txt python frequency.py AFINN-111.txt trump_bernie_2016.txt
 ```